Home

 Our classes rely on Total Participant Involvement wherever possible because involved students are receptive students.

-As with most types of training students are going to have to acquire basic knowledge about handguns.
+As with most types of training, students are going to have to acquire basic knowledge about handguns.
 We will accomplish that using a minimal amount of lecture, relying on guided group discussion where possible.

 All skills required for live fire on the range will be practiced in the classroom

 by dry firing (without live ammunition) before going to the range.
+Much of the marksmanship exercises are done with laser pistols or laser ammunition.

-NRA First Steps Pistol Orientation and Basic Pistol Shooting Courses and the SMFTS Basic Pistol Course students who use our .22 rimfire pistols during training may transition to centerfire at the completion of the scheduled course.
-They may use their own personal firearm or one of ours and there will be no charge for the instructor's timeAmmunition and range expenses for this transition shooting are the responsibility of the student.
+NRA Basics of Pistol Shooting Courses and the SMFTS Basic Pistol Course students who use our .22 rimfire pistols during training may transition to a centerfire handgun at the completion of the scheduled live fire lesson.
+They may use their own personal firearm or one of ours and there will be no charge for the instructor's time or the use of our handgunAmmunition and range expenses for this transition shooting are the responsibility of the student.